How To Start A Blog in 2023 And Make Money -Ultimate Free Guide

 You might be starting your blog for fun, to dive deeper into a topic you love, to (ultimately) make a full time passive income, or for your online or physical business.
 At any rate, you want to make sure you’re doing the right thing from the get go and that you’re setting yourself up for success (and profit) from day one, right!

-This free, ultimate guide will take you through the steps it takes to start your blog for free.
+This free, ultimate guide will take you through the steps it takes to start your blog for free in 2023.
 How to get started, what pitfalls to look out for, how to get started with posts and basic SEO strategies.

 But, it isn’t a magic bullet!
 You should never put your success in someone else’s hands!
 And, you should definitely read widely on the topic.
 No entrepreneur was ever made from one article alone.
 It takes a village!
-And if you’re ever reading a blog post that claims that they have ALL the answer to blogging for success.
+And, if you’re ever reading a blog post that claims that they have ALL the answers to blogging for success.
 RUN!

 So, sit back, grab yourself a cuppa herbal tea, or whatever your poison is… and enjoy.
 Grab a pen and paper, you’ll want to take notes!
-And for your convenience… I’ve also created this into a FREE downloadable How to Start a Blog Course that you can print and scribble alllllll over if that takes your fancy!
+And for your convenience… I’ve also created this into a FREE downloadable 60+ paged How to Start a Blog Course that you can print and scribble alllllll over if that takes your fancy!